Mycoearthdome/Sentinel/README.md

 ## Project Goals

 This repository contains only a minimal proof-of-concept.
 The broader project goal is a full detection engine capable of analysing static binary features, kernel integrity hooks, system behaviour, persistence techniques and network patterns.
-Machine learning models such as gradient boosting (e.g. XGBoost) are intended to complement rule-based heuristics for higher accuracy.
+The latest prototype now inspects systemd services, monitors network connections against a list of malicious IPs and can analyse static binary features using a gradient boosting model powered by **XGBoost** when available.
+Machine learning models complement rule-based heuristics for higher accuracy.

 ## Upcoming Features